Diamante Soccer Academy LLC

 Inclement Weather Policy

-Rain will not be considered inclement weather unless the field surface is compromised determined by the DGK On Site Manager.
-Please read below for other types of weather conditions such as lightning.
+Rain will not be considered inclement weather unless the field surface is compromised determined by the Diamante On Site Manager.
+Please read below for other types of weather conditions, such as lightning.

-• In a preventive fashion, the DGK On Site Manager will obtain an official weather report from the National Weather Service before each practice and/or game.
+• In a preventive fashion, the Diamante On-Site Manager will obtain an official weather report from the National Weather Service before each practice, game, clinic, camp, tournament, or event.
 In the event of potential thunderstorms, the weather conditions will be monitored via the internet or phone app Weather Bug Spark.
 All personnel should monitor incoming severe weather using the Flash Bang method.

 Activities will be terminated at 40 seconds or 8 miles.